Primary Ovarian Insufficiency

 - Infections that damage the ovaries, such as mumps

 - Problems with hormones that regulate the ovaries, such as follicle-stimulating hormone (FSH)

 - Toxins that affect the ovaries, such as from radiation or chemotherapy

 In most cases, the cause of the condition isn’t known.

 Who is at risk for primary ovarian insufficiency?

 You may be more likely to have POI if you have thyroid disease, certain infections, or other conditions that sometimes cause POI.
 You may have a higher risk for POI if you had certain cancer treatments.
 You also may be more likely to get POI if the condition runs in your family.

 What are the symptoms of primary ovarian insufficiency?

-Most women with POI have a normal puberty and have normal menstrual periods before symptoms begin, such as:
+Most women with POI have a normal puberty and have normal menstrual periods before symptoms start.
+Symptoms may include:

 - Decreased sex drive